raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 60 feet
+**Range:** 18.0m

 **Components:** V, S

 **Duration:** Instantaneous

 You hurl a bubble of acid.
-Choose one creature you can see within range, or choose two creatures you can see within range that are within 5 feet of each other.
+Choose one creature you can see within range, or choose two creatures you can see within range that are within 1.5m of each other.
 A target must succeed on a Dexterity saving throw or take 1d6 acid damage.

 This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).